xxc3nsoredxx/sedutil/README.md

 **Using this tool can make data on the drive inaccessible!**

 ## Setup
-To configure a drive, load a compatible [RECOVERY](https://github.com/ChubbyAnt/sedutil/releases) image onto a USB drive and follow the instructions here:
+To configure a drive, load a compatible ***TODO: INSERT RECOVERY RELEASE HERE*** image onto a USB drive and follow the instructions here:

 https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive

 ## Origin
 This version is based on the sedutil fork by [@ChubbyAnt](https://github.com/ChubbyAnt/sedutil) which is itself based on the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation and incorporates changes by [@ladar](https://github.com/ladar/sedutil), [@ckamm](https://github.com/ckamm/sedutil/) and [@CyrilVanErsche](https://github.com/CyrilVanErsche/sedutil/).
-In addition to adding support for the PBA bootloader on AMD Ryzen and AMD Ryzen mobile systems, this fork uses an updated buildroot image.
+In addition to adding support for the PBA bootloader on AMD Ryzen and AMD Ryzen mobile systems, this fork uses a revamped build system.

 ## Notable Differences
 Unique to this repo are the following modifications:

 * SHA512 password hashing vs SHA1 on original SEDutil
 * Compatibile with AMD Ryzen and AMD Ryzen mobile systems
-* uClibc instead of glibc
-  * Cut the size of the initramfs in half
-* New build scripts
+* New build system
-* Proper Buildroot external tree
+  * Uses a proper Buildroot external tree for improved maintainability
+* No BIOS support
 * Minimally sized images
   * UEFI image
     * Original DTA size: 32 MiB (uncompressed)